 Fortunately, points on your record aren't permanent, and the system is designed to forgive you eventually if you become a better driver.

-1/2 of your points will be removed if you drive for 1 year without any further convictions, and 2 successive years of perfect driving will clear all points from your license.
-Additionally, you may be eligible to have a further 50 points removed from your driving record when you complete the defensive driving course mentioned above, but you can do this only once in a 3-year period.
+50% of your points will be removed if you drive for 1 year without any further convictions, and 2 successive years of perfect driving will clear all points from your license.
+Additionally, you may be eligible to have a further 50 points removed from your driving record when you complete the defensive driving course mentioned above, but you can do this only once in a period of 3 years.

 Bear in mind that if you had your license in another state suspended or revoked, you can't apply for a license in Utah until you've cleared your out-of-state license.
 If you earn so many points that your Utah license is revoked, you'll have to pay to get it reinstated when you're eligible―that's on top of any court fines you had to pay.